SpineModel/spinemodel.github.io/index.md

 ## New to the Spine Model?
 If you're not familiar with the Spine Model, [the introduction](/explanation/introduction/) is a good place to start.

+## Looking for the Spine Catalog?
+This site explains the model in detail.
+If you are looking for the catalog of different Needs, Values, Principles and Practices, go to the <a href="http://spine.wiki">wiki</a>.

 ## Using the Spine Model